 The Symphony maintains a 403(b) retirement plan covering employees.
-The Symphony's contributions to the Plan for administrative employees consist of a discretionary contribution of 3% of compensation and a matching contribution of 50% of the staff's 403(b) deferral up to a maximum of 4% of compensation paid to participants during the year.
-The Symphony's contributions to the Plan were \$82,594 and \$72,590 for the years ended June 30, 2016 and 2015, respectively.
+The Symphony's contributions to the Plan for administrative employees consist of a discretionary contribution of 3 percent of compensation and a matching contribution of 50 percent of the staff's 403(b) deferral up to a maximum of 4 percent of compensation paid to participants during the year.
+The Symphony's contributions to the Plan were \$79,742 and \$82,594 for the years ended June 30, 2017 and 2016, respectively.

 The Symphony's full-time musicians also participate in the 403(b) retirement plan.
-The employer contribution to the Plan in 2016 and 2015 was 2% of compensation paid to musicians during the year.
-The Symphony's contribution to the Plan was \$101,144 and \$95,938 for the years ended June 30, 2016 and 2015, respectively.
+The employer contribution to the Plan in 2017 and 2016 was 2 percent of compensation paid to musicians during the year and there was a matching component for musicians which is a maximum Symphony contribution of 1/5 percent if the musician defers 0.75 percent.
+The Symphony's contribution to the Plan was \$110,390 and \$101,144 for the years ended June 30, 2017 and 2016, respectively.